 ***If you somehow managed to avoid seeing The Avengers this past weekend, be warned that significant spoilers are ahead.
-And just to be perfectly clear, the image above is not a spoiler, it's a picture of a Chitauri soldier.***$655 million worldwide and broken multiple box office records, but despite that many eyeballs seeing the film, there's really only two possible ways to view that post-credits (technically "mid-credits") scene.
+And just to be perfectly clear, the image above is not a spoiler, it's a picture of a Chitauri soldier.***Marvel's The Avengers has already made $655 million worldwide and broken multiple box office records, but despite that many eyeballs seeing the film, there's really only two possible ways to view that post-credits (technically "mid-credits") scene.
 One goes like this:

 Thanos appears.
 Moviegoer: "Oh (expletive of choice)!
 That's awesome!
 Soundgarden kicks in.

 And the other plays out more like this:

 Thanos appears.
 Moviegoer: "Who's that guy?"
 Soundgarden kicks in.

 Yes, Thanos is now a part of the Marvel Cinematic Universe — revealed as the shadowy figure behind the Chitauri army controlled by Loki — and that's something that either means nothing to you or is one of the coolest things that could reasonably happen given the known laws of the (actual) universe.
 While Thanos is an antagonist with decades of history in Marvel Comics, he's not as recognizable as say, Loki or the Red Skull, leaving a large portion of the audience wondering what exactly was going down.